 Complete the application, including all required attachments, any additional information requested by the staff planner, and submit to the Planning Division along with the application fee.
 Remember to follow the application instructions carefully and submit all of the requested information.
 If any of the information is missing, your BZA hearing date will be delayed.
 Once the complete application is received, you will be placed on the agenda for the next available hearing.
 BZA hearings are held on the fourth Tuesday of each month at 4:30 p.m.
 Once submitted, all information becomes public record.

 For application deadlines and fees, download the pdf deadline document.

 3. PUBLIC NOTICE AND COMMUNITY FEEDBACK

-Twenty days prior to the BZA hearing, City staff will send a public notice to property owners within a 250-foot radius of the subject property, along with the local neighborhood association, and other community stakeholders notifying them of the BZA hearing and the Priority Land Use Board meeting.
-They will be informed of their right to review the request and to provide comments about the application at the hearing or in writing.
+Twenty days prior to the BZA hearing, City staff will send a public notice to property owners within a 250-foot radius of the subject property, along with the local neighborhood association, and other community stakeholders.
+The hearing notice provides the dates for both the BZA hearing and the Priority Land Use Board meeting.
+It also informs them of their right to review the request and to provide comments about the application at the hearing or in writing.

 To find the contact information for neighborhood association presidents, visit our Community Engagement webpage.